 Jameson summarizes the chapter by saying, “When parents need to move from their longtime home…. the path is neither clear nor smooth.
 Adult children often need to take the reins.”
 As she evaluated whether a move to assisted living was right for her elderly parents, she considered a set of criteria she’d found.
 Her parents’ needs met every one: Safety, health, hygiene, housekeeping, meals and social life.
 She also acknowledged that other older adults may not need the level of care that her parents did and that moving into a smaller, easier-to-maintain home or one-floor town home could be the answer.
 No matter where you move, life can be made easier by adding in-home care services, if needed.

-At Dakota Home Care, the goal is to provide both medical and non-medical services to keep home an option for everyone.
+At Dakota Home Care, provider of top-rated caregiver services, the goal is to provide both medical and non-medical services to keep home an option for everyone.
 I know I am already a senior citizens who would like to stay in my home for as long as I possibly can.
 My work for DHC has made me aware of the many options that are available to me and my husband for in-home care of all varieties.

 However, we are already being asked why we choose to stay in a home that is obviously larger than we need, except for when it comes to family gatherings.
 We have lots of what we think are very good reasons to stay.
 So far our children aren’t pushing us one way or the other.
 But, as I mentioned, they don’t have the emotional attachment to this home that we do.
 We have a small start on deciding “What to save and what to let go,” but we need to speed up the process.